 In addition, you can add music from Spotify to the video directly from your device.
 Simply select Imported Music and tap the Import from Files button to view Spotify songs stored on your iPhone or iCloud Drive.

-If you’re using Splice video editor on your Android phone, you need to transfer those converted music files to your device first.
-Then you can use them in your video with Splice.
+Splice Video Editor is compatible with both iOS and Android devices.
+If you’re using Splice Video Editor on your Android phone, you need to transfer those converted music files to your device first.
+Then you can use them in your video with Splice Video Editor.

-Step 3.
-Start to browse the music files you’ve uploaded and then add a song to the video.
+Step 4.
+Tap the Imported Music button and start browsing the music files you’ve uploaded.
+Then add a Spotify song to the video.

-Splice video editor enables you to make stunning videos in a snap.
-After you’re prepared with the above steps, you are able to easily add music from Spotify to a video while using Splice.
+Splice Video Editor enables you to make stunning videos in a snap.
+After you’re prepared with the above steps, you are able to easily add music from Spotify to a video while using Splice Video Editor.
 Since that, you can take control of your Spotify songs anytime and anywhere.
 Just have a try of Tunelf Spotibeat Music Converter, and you’ll find it out.